RaadAldakhil/Udacity-Data-Engineering-Nanodegree-Capstone-Project/README.md

     * Integration with Apache Airflow can be performed to allow a scheduled DAG to query the data everyday at 7am.
 - The database needed to be accessed by 100+ people.
     * Data can be migrated to Redshift to allow auto-scaling capabilities to handle the load of increased access by users.

+### Notes:
+Requires updated version of pandas and pyarrow to function.